signalspec/signalspec/docs/expressions.md

 Mappings work like Haskell's case expressions, but bidirectionally.

+Example:
+`v[#l = 0V ! (..1.6V), #h = 3.3V !
+(1.6V..)]` is a bidirectional definition of LVCMOS digital logic on top of an analog signal.
+On down-evaluation, if `v` is `#l`, the first arm matches, and the result is 0V; if `v` is `#h`, the second arm matches and the result is 3.3V.
+On up-evaluation, values below 1.6V cause `v` to be up-evaluated with `#l`, and values above 1.6V cause it to be up-evaluated with `#h`.
+A more robust implementation may want to use a Schmitt trigger, which is not a single expression because it maintains state between samples, but can be built out of `repeat` blocks.

 ### Tuples

 	(a, b, x=y, ..f)

 Tuples can contain positional and named elements.
-The optional "functional update" expression `..f` at the end bidirectionally binds named elements from the tuple `f` that are not overridden by the literal.
+A tuple can be extended with the named elements from another tuple with the `..f` syntax.
+The new tuple inherits the named fields from `f` that are not overridden in the expression.

 ### Concatenations